 I’m not sure about you, but I prefer to make my own fruit smoothies.
 It’s easy, inexpensive and the end result tastes just as good (if not better) than some of those store-bought beverages.
-And at least you no that you’re getting ALL of the nutrients available to you.
+And at least you know that you’re getting ALL of the nutrients available to you.

 - 1/2 cup full-fat coconut milk

 - 1 small banana

 - 1/2 of an apple, peeled and cored

 - 1/8 to 1/4 teaspoon Vitamin C Powder, optional

 - 2 teaspoons Spirulina Powder (learn more about the benefits of Spirulina)

 In container of blender, add first 5 ingredients in the order listed.
 Process until mixture is smooth.

 Add in frozen fruit and process again until smooth.

 Sweeten to taste with a few drops of stevia, if desired.
 Add in Vitamin C powder, if using, and process briefly to mix in.